BasilNjoga/alx-low_level_programming/README.md

-# alx-low_level_programming
-This is a project for alx C programming
+This is an exercise on bit manipulation